tylim88/Create-Prisma-App/README.md

 4. A PSQL database hosted online\*\*

 \*With or without Kitematic and TeamSQL, we still able to get the app running, but I strongly recommend them because they are powerful utility
 \*\*a demo database is ready for you, due to technical complication, I was unable to docker-compose PSQL and Prisma in Ubuntu(it can be done in Window and Mac).
-Hence to satisfy all three platforms, I decided to exclude PSQL from docker and it is actually a better decision because having database on the other server add the security.
+Hence to satisfy all three platforms, I decided to exclude PSQL from docker and this is actually a better decision because having database on the other server add security.

 Here is instruction to get running: